arogachev/sett4/README.md

 ## Features

+- Support of numbers in decimal numeral system
 - Support of integer and float numbers
 - Support of negative numbers
 - Support of big numbers (> `Number.MAX_SAFE_INTEGER`)